mtint/autonity-docs/README.md

 ## Installation

-You will need `python` and `pip` for the installation.
+You will need to clone the repository.

-    pip install sphinx
-    pip install sphinx_rtd_theme

-Then you can clone the repository.

-    git clone git@github.com/clearmatics/autonity-docs
+    git clone git@github.com:clearmatics/autonity-docs.git

 Change into the `autonity-docs` directory

     cd autonity-docs

+Than you will need `python` and `pip` for the installation:

+    make install

 ## Generating HTML